MEET THE TEAM

 FOR THE AWSOM PROJECT?

-In January 2020 the AWSOM Project will be heading back to beautiful Vietnam.
-The team will consist of 17 amazing teachers and 3 fabulous lifeguards.
+In January 2020 the AWSOM Project headed back to beautiful Vietnam.
+The team consisted of 17 amazing teachers and 3 fabulous lifeguards.

-The team will be lead by our founders Bev Christmass and Nikki Grazulis and our patron Mike Christmass will also be involved during the week.
+The team was lead by our founders Bev Christmass and Nikki Grazulis and our patron Dr Mike Christmass also joined us.

-We will be spending a busy week working with the children of My Tho running daily drowning prevention clinics, remote clinics, community education sessions, teacher training and water exercise classes.
+We had an incredible busy week working with the children of My Tho running daily drowning prevention clinics, remote clinics, community education sessions, teacher training and water exercise classes.

 DISABILITY CHILD SPONSORSHIP PROGRAM